2005 Bowman Scholars

 - Title: Non-Orthogonal Iris Localization

-- Advisor: Professor Delores M. Etter - Electrical Engineering Department , Assistant Professor Robert W. Ives - Electrical Engineering Department
+- Advisors: Professor Delores M. Etter - Electrical Engineering Department, Assistant Professor Robert W. Ives - Electrical Engineering Department

 Non-Orthogonal Iris Localization

 The goal of this Bowman Scholar project is to isolate the iris in a non-orthogonal digital image of the human eye; that is, an image where the eye is not looking directly at the camera.
 The iris (i.e., the colored part of the eye) is a unique biometric identifier.
 Much like a fingerprint, an iris’s pattern differs significantly between individuals (including identical twins), and analysis of these patterns can lead to accurate personnel identification.